zulip/zulip/docs/production/deployment.md

     --no-init-db --postgres-missing-dictionaries
 ```

-The script also installs and starts Postgres on the server by
+The script also installs and starts PostgreSQL on the server by
 default.
 We don't need it, so run the following command to
-stop and disable the local Postgres server.
+stop and disable the local PostgreSQL server.

 ```
 sudo service postgresql stop